East Lake Creek Retreat

-The main driveway winds past the private fishing pond and seven acre pasture to the main 5,612 sq ft home.
-This 4 bedroom 4 bath home was built in 2007 and is a mixture of Santa Fe and Rocky Mountain vernacular with custom finishes throughout.
+The main driveway winds past the private fishing pond and seven acre pasture to the main 5,415 sq ft home.
+This 4 bedroom, 4.5 bath home was built in 2007 and is a mixture of Santa Fe and Rocky Mountain vernacular with custom finishes throughout.

-Meals are prepared in a commercial grade kitchen that shares a fireplace with the living room.
+Family meals are prepared in the commercial grade kitchen that shares a fireplace with the living room.
 The kitchen is truly the heart of the home and complete with a wall of custom tilework, granite countertops, stainless steel Wolf appliances, and custom cabinetry.
-There is an adjoining outdoor patio with outdoor fireplace and grill designed with intention of hosting numerous guests for the holidays, a weekend in the mountains, or a perfect morning coffee view.
+There is an adjoining outdoor patio with outdoor fireplace and grill designed with the intention of hosting numerous guests for the holidays, a weekend in the mountains, or a perfect morning coffee view.

 The master suite includes its own fireplace and steam shower with an attached porch for early morning coffee breaks.
 There are three other bedrooms, each with their own attached bathroom and individual style.
 There is also a finished basement to house even more friends and family.

 The new barn was built in 2008 and complete with an attached 620 square foot manager’s apartment.
-There are four horse stalls with runs, a neighboring corral for horses and a garage for all ranching equipment.
-The apartment was craftily designed with vaulted ceilings and custom finishes and includes one bedroom and bath and living area with attached kitchen.
+There are four horse stalls with runs, a neighboring corral for horses, and a garage for all ranching equipment.
+The apartment was craftily designed with vaulted ceilings and custom finishes and includes one bedroom, one bath, and a living area with attached kitchen for a manager.

-The gazebo next to the private pond is another outdoor space perfect for entertaining.
+The gazebo next to the private pond is another outdoor space perfect for entertaining or tying up flies.

 East Lake Creek Retreat is situated underneath the Holy Cross Wilderness along a quarter acre of creek frontage.
 As you meander up the county road to the property, you are met with fewer and fewer homes.
 The entrance to the main home is on the west side of the road while the barn and managers quarters are to the east.
 The primary residence has unobstructed views of White River National Forest and the Eagle River Valley and an adjoining seven acre pasture for horses or a small operation.